 (Note: Every dog has a unique personality and distinct life experiences that affect his disposition.
 As a rule, adults should always supervise playdates between kids and their four-legged friends.)

 Are Collies Good with Other Pets?
 When Collies are well socialized from an early age, they are generally welcoming, respectful, and playful with other dogs, as well as cats.
 They can be standoffish with animals they don't know but, given time, will usually tolerate their presence.

 Collies are protective of their 'flock,' which at home means their family.
 They will bark loudly to alert their owners when people they don't recognize approach the house.

 Are Collies Good Guard Dogs?
 Collies are attentive watchdogs, who will let the household know when people are coming to the door or just walking past.

 The Collie is a highly energetic breed.
 With enough exercise throughout the day, they will settle down and enjoy quiet time with their families at home.

-- Daily brushing is important for Collies to prevent tangles.
+- Daily brushing and drying with an absorbent dog towel are important for Collies to prevent tangles.

 - Prone to excessive barking when left alone.

 - They are sensitive to harsh reprimands.